 - 47. A warning notice or a first supervisory notice will specify that the time for making representations will be no less than 14 days. - 48.
 The PRA will also, when giving the warning or first supervisory notice specify a time within which the recipient is required to indicate whether (s)he wishes to make oral representations. - 49.
 The recipient of the warning notice or first supervisory notice may request an extension of time allowed for making representations.
 Such a request should normally be made within 14 days of the notice being given. - 50.
 If a request is made for an extension of time for making representations, the chairperson of the allocated DMC will decide whether it is fair in all the circumstances to allow an extension, and if so, how much additional time is to be allowed for making representations.
 In reaching his/her decision (s)he may take account of any recommendation by PRA staff responsible for the matter. - 51.
 The PRA will notify the relevant party and the PRA staff responsible for the matter of the decision in writing. - 52.
 If the recipient of the warning or first decision notice indicates that (s)he wishes to make oral representations the PRA will seek to arrange a date suitable to the recipient of the notice and the DMC that will hear the representations. - 53.
-The chairperson of the relevant meeting will ensure that the meeting is conducted so as to enable: - (a) the recipient of the warning or first supervisory notice, or any third party who has the right to do so, to make representations; - (b) the relevant DMC members to raise with those present any points or questions about the matter; and - (c) the recipient to respond to points made by the DMC. - 54.
-The chairperson may ask the recipient of the notice to limit his/her representations or response in length or to particular issues.
+The chairperson of the relevant meeting will ensure that the meeting is conducted so as to enable: - (a) the recipient of the warning or first supervisory notice, or any third party who has the right to do so, to make representations;

-For further information on the publicity process see the statement of the PRA's approach to publicity of regulatory action.
+18 For further information on the publicity process see the statement of the PRA's approach to publicity of regulatory action.